martinvonz/jj/docs/config.md

 ## Git settings

+### Default colocation

+When creating a git-backed Jujutsu repository, you can enable "colocation" which places the `.git` directory next to the `.jj` directory, allowing some amount of two-way interoperability.

+The setting `git.colocate` is a boolean option that controls whether or not the `jj git init` and `jj git clone` commands should create colocated repositories by default.
+By default, `git.colocate` is set to `false`.

+See [Co-located Jujutsu/Git repos](./ git-compatibility.md#co-located-jujutsugit-repos) for more information.

 ### Default remotes for `jj git fetch` and `jj git push`

 By default, if a single remote exists it is used for `jj git fetch` and `jj git